 30% Say U.S. Heading in Right Direction

-Thirty percent (30%) of Likely U.S. Voters continue to think the country is heading in the right direction, according to a new Rasmussen Reports national telephone survey for the week ending January 26.
+Thirty percent (30%) of Likely U.S. Voters think the country is heading in the right direction, according to a new Rasmussen Reports national telephone survey for the week ending January 11.

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-The national telephone survey of 3,500 Likely Voters was conducted by Rasmussen Reports on January 20-26, 2014.
+The national telephone survey of 2,800 Likely Voters was conducted by Rasmussen Reports from January 5-11, 2015.
 The margin of sampling error for the survey is +/- 2 percentage points with a 95% level of confidence.
-Fieldwork for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
+Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.

-Eighty-seven percent (87%) of Republicans and 66% of voters not affiliated with either major political party still think the country is on the wrong track.
-Among Democrats, 49% believe the country is heading in the right direction, while 41% think it’s on the wrong track.
+Fifty-two percent (52%) of Democrats say the country is headed in the right direction.
+Eighty-four percent (84%) of Republicans and 65% of voters not affiliated with either major political party think the country is on the wrong track.

-Fifty-seven percent (57%) of black voters feel the country is headed in the right direction.
-Sixty-eight percent (68%) of whites and 59% of other minority voters disagree.
+Sixty-one percent (61%) of black voters say the country is headed in the right direction.
+Sixty-seven (67%) of white voters and 53% of other minority voters disagree.

 Crosstabs and historical data are available to Platinum Members only.